guillermooo/sublime-troubleshooting/README.md

 ---

 **For Windows**, run `pyb_ develop` once to have directory junctions set up automatically for you.
-Note that for any changes you make to the files, you'll have to restart Sublime Text to have them picked up.
-The project file includes a build system that will restart the editor for you on Windows.
+Note that you'll have to restart Sublime Text each time you make changes to the linked files.
+Sublime Text won't be able to refresh their contents automatically.
+The project file includes a build system that will restart the editor for you on Windows (press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> to see all available build systems).